Parallelism

 MIP

-The only parallel computation currently implemented in the MIP solver occurs when performing symmetry detection on the model, and when querying clique tables.
+The only parallel computation currently implemented in the MIP solver occurs when performing symmetry detection on the model, when querying clique tables, and when the interior point solver is used to compute the analytic centre.
 This parallelism is always advantageous, so is performed regardless of the value of the parallel option.

 Future plans

-Development of a parallel interior point solver will start in 2023, and is expected to be completed by the end of 2024.
+Development of a new parallel interior point solver began 2023, and a prototype solver is expected to be be available during 2025.